treep78/html-css-sass/README.md

 ## Demo: Save Colors as Variables

+Let's start by defining a theme for an example application.
-Let's have a look at the current styles in [`assets/styles/index.scss`](assets/styles/index.scss).
+Have a look at the current styles in [`assets/styles/index.scss`](assets/styles/index.scss).
 You'll see that we're already making use of a great feature of Sass: variables.
 You should save important bits of style, especially colors, with a descriptive, useful name.